One person wounded in German school shooting - police | Education

 One person wounded in German school shooting - police

-Shots were fired at a German school in the northern city of Bremerhaven on Thursday and one person, who was not a student, was wounded, police said.
-An armed person was detained and taken into police custody after the shooting and the injured person was taken to hospital, police said.
+Shots were fired at a German school in the northern city of Bremerhaven on Thursday and one person was wounded, police said.
+One person was detained after the shooting and the injured person was taken to hospital, they said.
+Police said they were looking into whether more than one person was involved.
+The shooting took place at the Lloyd Gymnasium, Bild reported.

 - Country: